scramjetorg/scramjet-articles/posts/2018-09-05-stream-from-anything.md

 ## From iterables

-Another repetible use case of `scramjet` is when there's a need to asynchronously iterate over an Array - a quite common starting point of a project:
+Another repeatable use case of `scramjet` is when there's a need to asynchronously iterate over an Array - a quite common starting point of a project:

 ```javascript
 const countries = [